 - To use vMotion to migrate a virtual machine with multiple USB devices, enable all attached USB devices for vMotion.
 You cannot migrate individual USB devices.
 For vMotion limitations, see Configuring USB Devices for vMotion.

 - When you add a CD/DVD-ROM drive that is backed by a USB CD/DVD drive on the host, add the drive as a SCSI device.
-Hot adding and removing SCSI devices is not supported.

 - Verify that you know the virtual machine requirements for USB devices.
 See USB Configuration from an ESXi Host to a Virtual Machine.

 - Required privileges: